Ron Kittle: Managerial career

 In 1998, Kittle was hired as the first manager of the non-affiliated minor league Schaumburg Flyers of the Northern League.
 During the early years of the Flyers franchise, Kittle did a series of TV commercials to promote the team, using the gimmick "Ma Kittle," where he played both himself and his "Ma Kittle."
 The ads were successful at sparking some initial interest in the team as the Flyers hoped to steal away fans from the nearby Kane County Cougars, then a Florida Marlins Class A team.
 The ad mimicked the highly successful Converse ads where Larry Johnson starred as both himself and "Grandmama."
 Kittle resigned his position in 2001.

-Personal life

-Kittle was married from 1984 until 2010 and has two children.

-Kittle's memoirs, Ron Kittle's Tales from the White Sox Dugout, was published in 2005.
-Co-written with Bob Logan, who also co-wrote Michael Jordan's book Come Fly with Me, the book features anecdotes from Kittle's time as a major leaguer, mostly with the White Sox.

-Kittle builds custom collectible benches out of baseballs, bats and bases.
-He also works in public relations for the White Sox.